codebndr/ardoSerial/README.md

 ## And what's the status?

-Open Issues we are working on:
+There are no Major Open Issues currently, we are working mostly on performance improvement.
-* Automatically detecting the COM ports on windows ;)